Rise to the Challenge: How to Memorize Chinese Characters Like A Pro

 – Strategy 3: Storytelling and Mnemonics

-Another strategy that is based around making external connections is storytelling.
-By creating a narrative around a new word, it can help you more effectively remember its meaning and importance in the language.
+Another strategy that is based on making external connections is storytelling.
+Creating a narrative around a new word can help you more effectively remember its meaning and importance in the language.
 You don’t have to write a novel.
 Even just writing a few short sentences can help your brain grasp a foreign term more strongly and more quickly.

 This strategy is extremely effective for learning Chengyu, four-character idiomatic phrases that are often based on traditional fables.
 Learning the story behind these complex expressions makes a world of difference, and it’s truly inspiring to be able to learn more about Chinese history and culture while also expanding your practical knowledge of the language.